OVERVIEW

 Enter NL Uchelen van J.J. en B.P.R.
 Gersons (1995b).
 De Bijlmermeer-vliegramp; een vervolgonderzoek naar de lange termijn psychische gevolgen en de nazorg bij getroffenen.
 (The Bijlmer Disaster; a follow-up study on the long term psychological effects and aftercare of the victims).
 AMC, Vakgroep Psychiatrie (Academic Medical Center AMC, Psychiatry Department).

-Six years after the Bijlmer Disaster: still many victims with a PTSD
+Six years after the Bijlmer Disaster: still more than 100 victims with a PTSD

 In 1999 a Parliamentary Inquiry Committee Bijlmer Disaster concludes "that the psychological treatment of the victims had failed" and "that in 1998 at least 100 people still suffer from a Post Traumatic Stress Disorder resulting from the Bijlmer Disaster".